 Each season, our conductor, Binyumen Schaechter, creates brand-new choral arrangements to invigorate our growing repertoire of Yiddish choral music by renowned composers.
 We’ve also commissioned and premiered works by Helen Medwedeff Greenberg z”l, Robert Ross, Josh Waletzky, and Mark Zuckerman.

 We perform each spring and fall at Merkin Concert Hall and most summers at the North American Jewish Choral Festival in Stamford, Connecticut.
-We’ve also performed at Symphony Space, Carnegie Hall, Shea Stadium, West Point, Ground Zero, and places of worship throughout the New York metropolitan area.
-See our concerts page to find out what we’re doing next and what we’ve done over the past decade.
+We’ve also performed at Symphony Space, Carnegie Hall, Shea Stadium, West Point, the World Trade Center site after 9/11, and places of worship throughout the New York metropolitan area.
+See our CONCERTS page to find out what we’re doing next and what we’ve done over the past decade.

 Since medieval times in Central and Eastern Europe, Yiddish has been the everyday voice of the Ashkenazic Jewish people.
 It has elements of Biblical Hebrew, Aramaic, High German, Slavic, and Romance languages but is written in Hebrew characters.
 The nineteenth and twentieth centuries produced internationally known writers including Sholom Aleichem, Y. L. Peretz, Itzik Manger, and Isaac Bashevis Singer.
 During that time, native speakers emigrated to cities and towns in North and South America, Africa, Australia, and Asia.
 In New York City, Yiddish was the mame-loshn—the mother tongue—that Jewish immigrants spoke with their children, heard in Second Avenue theaters, and read in newspapers like the Forverts and the Freiheit.